jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Authorization Risks, as well as how to extend it to automate finding risks (continuous monitoring) and test for resource isolation.
-The video of this presentation is available here.In September 2021, Dirk\-Jan Mollema presented Breaking Azure AD joined endpoints in zero\-trust environments at RomHack 2021\.
+The video of this presentation is available here.
+In September 2021, Dirk\-Jan Mollema presented
+Breaking Azure AD joined endpoints in zero\-trust environments at RomHack 2021\.
 In this presentation, he asked, how much trust is zero trust anyway?